Sierra sunshine, adventurous rafting and spectacular Shasta views.

 At the end of the trip, we’ll return to San Francisco to celebrate three weeks of accomplishments and adventure in the great wilderness of the High Sierra.

 8 nights of frontcountry camping.
-All campgrounds will have flush toilets and running water.
-Some facilities will include showers and laundry.
+Campground facilities will vary and may include flush toilets, hot showers and/or laundry.

 10 nights of backcountry camping with no access to bathroom facilities.